conor123/symfony_test_1/README.md

-Symfony Standard Edition with Bootstrap front-end by FOS Braincrafted
+Symfony SE with Bootstrap front-end by FOS Braincrafted
 ========================
 Branding and Site by Conor Ryan
 2014.12.02